software-mansion/react-native-gesture-handler/docs/docs/handler-pan.md

 ### `failOffsetX`

-When the finger moves outside this range (in points) along X axis and handler hasn't yet activated it will fail recognizing the gesture.
+When the finger moves outside this range (in points) along X-axis and handler hasn't yet activated it will fail recognizing the gesture.
 Range can be given as an array or a single number.
 If range is set as an array, first value must be lower or equal to 0, a the second one higher or equal to 0.
 If only one number `p` is given a range of `(-inf, p)` will be used if `p` is higher or equal to 0 and `(-p, inf)` otherwise.